How Much Does It Cost to Repave a Driveway in 2025?

 DIY vs. Professional Repaving

-Attempting to repave your driveway yourself can create potential safety risks and costly mistakes.
-Professional driveway paving contractors have the experience and equipment to do the job efficiently and correctly, ensuring that your repaved driveway lasts for years to come and has a high-quality finish.
+Repaving a driveway is a complex and technical task that can lead to safety risks and costly mistakes if attempted without proper expertise.
+Professional driveway paving contractors near you have the experience and equipment to do the job efficiently and correctly, ensuring that your repaved driveway lasts for years to come and has a high-quality finish.

 How HomeAdvisor Gets Its Cost Data